weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 <details>
   <summary>What if I want to use a different vectorizer module?</summary>

-You can choose any vectorizer module for this tutorial, as long as:
+You can choose any vectorizer (`text2vec-xxx`) module for this tutorial, as long as:
 - The module is available in the Weaviate instance you are using, and
 - You have an API key (if necessary) for that module.

-We use the `text2vec-huggingface` module by default.
-But any of the following modules are available in the free sandbox.
+We use the `text2vec-huggingface` module in the Quickstart, but all of the following modules are available in the free sandbox.

 - `text2vec-cohere`
 - `text2vec-huggingface`